alexander-lamdan/javascript-projects/README.md

-# javascript-projects
-Just my training and practice JavaScript Projects
+# JavaScript Projects
+My JavaScript Projects for practice in vanilla JavaScript without any frameworks and libs.
+Here you can see my projects, take them, clone it and do whatever you wan't